Hasan-1994/IC2-Workspace/RNCourse/README.md

-# This is the Project from the MOOC
+# This is the Project from the MOOC 1 -  The Goal List

 Source
 https://www.youtube.com/watch?v=VozPNrt-LfE&list=PLLY8pgwK1kmD4Bace7JzeW1H82dZUtTne&index=4&ab_channel=Academind